 - Customer Churn Reduced.
-According to PWC, over 32% of consumers would stop supporting a brand after one bad experience.
+In 2023, 61% of consumers would stop supporting a brand after one bad experience.

 Developing a closer relationship with your B2B customers will help decrease churn rates, as you can easily reach out to them and ask if their recent experiences with the brand are all pleasant.
 By showing them that you care, you earn their loyalty, which prevents them from switching to other brands.